ahmedabdeltawwab/codeServer-SDLC/README.md

 # codeServer-SDLC

 CodeServer in house software to manage SDLC (Software Development Life Cycle) Systems and Projects created within those systems.

+### Constraints
+1. ExternalId and SystemSdlcId are mandatory fields.
+2. you can't add two projects with same ExternalId and SystemSdlcId.

 ## Project Frameworks